-I’ll come up with some title appropriate to the post during the draft process, then while editing the post in the WordPress Write Post panel, I’ll reconsider the words in my post and the title, editing it a little here or there, or totally changing it to be more appropriate to the content.
+I’ll come up with some title appropriate to the post during the draft process, then while editing the post in the WordPress Write [currently called Edit] Post panel, I’ll reconsider the words in my post and the title, editing it a little here or there, or totally changing it to be more appropriate to the content.

 While you should know it by now, the most successful post title describes the post content using keywords, search terms, and a little attention-getting techniques.
 As I edit my blog posts, the post title may change before I hit publish.